flatsec/flatsec.github.io/_posts/2014-10-30-firefox-apparmor.md

 ### Workstations are a security problem

-I don't want to get too much into "the desktop problem".
+I don't want to get too much into "the desktop problem."
 People like [Ben Hughes](www.slideshare.net/beehooze/devopsd ay-london-ben-hughes-security) of Etsy talk about modern security issues with workstations/laptops/desktops all the time.
 It's a problem.

 ### What is appamor?